RebelCodeBase/testaid/README.rst

 but moleculebook might be handy in those situations where you know you shouldn't implement a hackaround. ;-)

-Here is how you could run an ansible playbook programmatically from within a test or fixture_:
+Here is how you could run an ansible playbook programmatically from a test or even better: from a fixture_ to use dependency injection.

 .. code-block:: python